womboai/pft-nft-node/README.md

 # And initialize with correct discord and Node wallet credentials

 # Initialize the database with the correct tables
+# Note this requires a "postfiat" user with the permissions to create DB's
 nodetools init-db --create-db